-The Department of English and Foreign Languages provides the portion of a liberal education that employs language, literature, and communication to develop students’ ability to think critically, understand and appreciate diversity, adhere to ethical values, and communicate effectively in a global environment.
+The mission of the Department of English and Foreign Languages is to provide the portion of a liberal arts education that employs language, literature, and written communication to develop the students’ ability to think critically, understand and appreciate diversity, adhere to ethical values, and communicate effectively in a global environment.

 The department offers programs leading to the bachelor of arts degrees in English and in foreign language.
 The program in English serves both nonspecialists and students planning to do graduate work in English by promoting clear writing and critical reading of English, American, and world literature.